 It is wisest to diversify.
 Diversifying provides different kinds of investments for your portfolio, helping smooth out the inevitable ups and downs.
 Losses in one area can be offset by gains in another.
 Risk is thus potentially mitigated.
 It is important to note, however, diversification does not ensure a profit or guarantee against a loss.

-The wise young investor may want to consult a financial professional such as ALEC Investment Advisors to choose — or help choose — targets for a variety of investments with a range of volatility.
-Some people, having gained experience and comfort with the markets, like to gradually assume a greater role in choosing where to put investment money.
+The wise young investor may want to consult a financial professional such as ALEC Wealth Management to choose — or help choose — targets for a variety of investments with a range of volatility.
+Some people, having gained experience and comfort with the markets, like to gradually assume a greater role in deciding where to put investment money.

-Some proactive investors watch developments in their area, the nation and the world and like to try to capitalize on their observations.
-For example, an item may appear on the news that scientists have found an ingredient that is particularly effective in preventing skin cancer, so the cagey investor will find a company that manufactures it or puts it into a skin-care product.
+Some proactive investors watch developments in their area, the nation, and the world and like to try to capitalize on their observations.
+For example, an item may appear on the news that scientists have found an ingredient that is particularly effective in preventing skin cancer.
+The cagey investor will find a company that manufactures it or puts it into a skin-care product.
 That company’s stock can provide fast, substantial returns on a stock purchase.
-However it may also be a volatile investment.
+However, it may also be a volatile investment.
 Investors need to consider their ability to ride out the down markets with any investments.

 Young investors should always bear in mind that their greatest asset is their age and their future.
 If you have enough money now to devote expendable income to your future, there is plenty of future to offer the promise of eventual return.
 You shouldn’t necessarily rejoice over a short-term jump in the value of your holdings, but neither should you fret over a drop.
-Over years, the markets have delivered profits for those who have stayed with them.
-Please note: Historical performance is not an indicator of future returns.
+Over the years, the markets have delivered profits for those who have stayed with them.
+Please note: historical performance is not an indicator of future returns.

 Time is most definitely on your side.